kadimetla/doc-adk-training/training/module06-programmatic-execution/README.md

 ### Key Takeaways
 - Programmatic execution gives you full control over the agent's lifecycle for integration into custom applications.
-- The `InMemoryRunner` is the engine that manages the agent's execution and event loop.
+- The `Runner` is a stateless engine that requires services, like a `SessionService`, to be passed into it.
-- The `runner.session_service` is used to create and manage sessions for conversational context.
+- The `InMemorySessionService` is used to create and manage sessions in memory for development.
 - User messages must be packaged into structured `types.Content` and `types.Part` objects.
 - The `runner.run_async()` method returns an asynchronous stream of `Event` objects that you process in a loop.